reinfi/openapi-models/README.md

 for your open api definition.
 It just generates models defined in your schemas.

+This library may not be feature complete for all openapi definition.
+If you miss a feature, just file an issue.

 ## Why?
 There are some common open api generators like [JanePHP](https://github.com/janephp/janephp) or [OpenAPI Generator](https://openapi-generator.tech) but they create old PHP Syntax due to their backwards compatibility.